kat-tax/ult/README.md

 # ULT · The Ultimate App Dev Kit

-> Create native and web apps with a single code base!
+> One code base for mobile, desktop, and web!

-To create a new project, run `npx ult [project]`
+To create your new app, run `npx ult [project name]`

-After everything installs, use `npm run [task]`
+Then, navigate to the folder and run `npm run [task name]`

 *For more details, visit the [documentation](https://docs.ult.dev)*